 - RTC server

-- This server hosts the audio/video and related media channel services provided by Alibaba Cloud RTC.
+- A server that hosts audio-and-video media channel services, such as related services provided by Alibaba Cloud Real-Time Communication.

-- A terminal application that is used by an end user in the RTC system.
-The end user uses the application to initiate or join an audio/video calls.
+- A terminal application that is used by users in the RTC system.
+Users use this application to initiate or join a voice or video call.

-- A common network device that supports application programming and can simultaneously handle Internet access and LAN device management.
+- A common network device that supports application programming and can simultaneously perform Internet access and LAN device management.
 For example, a smart router is a smart access point (AP).